mcking-07/eventing-framework/README.md

 ### configuring

-configure only what your service needs — topic and queue for the publishing side, queue and storage for the consuming side.
+configure only what your service needs, topic and queue for the publishing side, queue and storage for the consuming side.

 ```typescript
 import { Application } from 'eventing-framework';